Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Abstract

 \section{Abstract}

 Coordinate transformations significantly simplify power systems computations.
 Most notably, the classical Clarke and $dq0$~transformations are widely used in three-phase systems, as together they transform balanced $abc$~quantities into constant-valued signals.
 However, during unbalanced operation, the utility of these transformations diminishes, since a null $0$-coordinate cannot be ensured and oscillating signals emerge.
-While recently proposed transformations ensure a null $0$-coordinate, they still do not lead to constant-valued signals in the $dq0$~domain.
-In this letter, we propose a generalized vector locus transformation that ensures both a null $0$-coordinate and constant-valued signals.
-Moreover, we show that, in the balanced case, the classical amplitude-invariant Clarke transformation is an instance of the proposed transformation.
+While recently proposed transformations ensure a null $0$-coordinate, they either do not lead to constant-valued signals in the $dq0$~domain or fail under various unbalanced scenarios.
+In this paper, we propose a \gls{GVL} transformation that ensures both a null $0$-coordinate and constant-valued signals.
+Moreover, we show that, in the balanced case, the classical amplitude-invariant Clarke transformation is an instance of the proposed \gls{GVL} transformation.